-Since 1989 I have been celebrating Earth Day.
-In 1990 my University room mate and I sold organic cotton t-shirts with hand painted images to celebrate Earth Day.
-I sold them in the Quad at Bishop’s University while wearing a pair of Teva sandals.
+I have been celebrating Earth Day since 1989.
+In 1990 my university room mate and I sold organic cotton t-shirts with hand painted images to celebrate Earth Day.
+We sold them in the quad at Bishop’s University while wearing Teva sandals, ripped jeans and a smile.

-20 years later, to mark Earth Day in 2009 I undertook an energy audit of our home and my attached studio.
+20 years later, to mark Earth Day in 2009 I undertook an energy audit of our home and the attached 1200 sqft. photo studio.
 The audit results were favourable for a wood frame house built in 1986.
 The auditor was surprised to report that our building is very well insulated and has very efficient windows and heating.
 In our mountain climate cooling is done by mother nature.

 The auditor made a list of recommendations for improving our efficiency and we have committed to increasing the building’s efficiency by at least 10%, a considerable goal since the house is already in the high efficiency range for it’s age and type of construction.